jspotten/cs324-labs/08-lab-socket-hunt/README.md

      an `unsigned short` (16 bits), so you will want to keep track of their _sum_ with an `unsigned int` (32 bits).
  - Add 1 to the nonce, and prepare the new directions request with that value.
- - Send the directions request with the same local and remort ports with which the most recent directions response was received.
+ - Send the directions request with the same local and remote ports with which the most recent directions request was sent--not the ones from which you received the `m` datagrams.

 ### Checkpoint 9